quentingronau/bridgesampling/README.md

 ## Installation

-- From CRAN in the future
+- `bridgesampling` is available from CRAN so the current stable version can be installed directly via: `install.packages("bridgesampling")`

 - To install the latest development version you will need the [`devtools`](https://github.com/hadley/devtools) package:
   `devtools::install_github("quentingronau/bridgesampling@master")`